 - The original Salvage Vehicle Recertification form (TR-13B) issued by the salvage vehicle inspector

 The branch office will process a "rebuilt" title application.
 A license plate may be purchased or transferred at this time.
 Or you may purchase a 30-day or 60-day permit.
 Proof of Michigan no-fault insurance is required.
-The $15 title fee, tax (if ownership is changing), and the registration fee are due.
+The $15 title fee ($16 if a lien is being added or removed from the title), tax (if ownership is changing), and the registration fee are due.